-- Age - the older you are, the more likely you are to die and therefore the higher the premium
+- Age - the older you are, the higher the premium

-- Smoker status - if you smoke your premiums will be higher, often over double the non-smoker premiums, because you may be in poorer health and therefore your risk of death is higher
+- Smoker status - if you smoke your premiums will be higher

-- Term - the longer you’re covered for, the greater your chances of dying and making a claim and therefore the higher the premium
+- Term - the longer you’re covered, the higher the premium

-- Benefit amount - the larger the life insurance benefit, the higher the monthly premium
+- Benefit amount - the larger the amount that will pay out if you die, the higher the monthly premium

-If you aren’t sure how much life insurance you need we would recommend you talk to an independent insurance adviser who will be able to assess your finances and calculate the right amount of cover for you as well as analysing the insurance market and recommending the most suitable product.
+If you are unsure how much life insurance you need we would recommend you talk to an independent insurance adviser* who will be able to assess your finances and calculate the right amount of cover for you, analyse the insurance market and recommend the most suitable product.

 Things to consider when taking out a life insurance policy